Steps in this module:

 “I can understand why you would be upset.
 That would upset me too.”
 Or…

 “I’m really sorry that you had to go through that.
 It must have been very frustrating.”

 Remember, this is not accepting blame or agreeing with their complaint.
 It’s simply showing them that you heard them and understand why they are upset.

 Step 3: Ask how they would like to resolve the issue

 Rather than telling them what you can do, simply ask “how can we resolve this for you?”
-Or, “what would you like us to do?”
-Then wait for their suggestion.
-If it’s a reasonable request, then you can do what they want and it will be solved.
-If the request is unreasonable you simply say, “I don’t have the ability to do what you ask, but here’s what I can do for you.”
+Or, “what would you like us to do?” and then wait for their suggestion.
+If it is a reasonable request, you can do what they want and it will be solved.
+If the request is unreasonable you simply say, “I do not have the ability to do what you ask, but here is what I can do for you.”
 Explain what you can do, and ask,” is this okay with you?”
 If needed, offer to have your supervisor talk to the caller.

 Once you arrive at a workable solution, thank them.